-How do I change an Excel relative cell to an absolute cell?
+How to change an Excel relative cell to an absolute cell

-By default, spreadsheets formulas are setup as relative cell references, which means when the formula in a cell is copied from one cell to another, it changes the formula to match the cells it has moved to.
-For example, if you have a formula that adds cells down a column and copy that formula to another column, the values automatically change to the values of the column you copied it to.
-In some situations you may need to have the formula stay the same and not change, which is known as an absolute cell reference.
+Spreadsheet formulas are defaulted as a relative cell reference.
+When a formula in a cell is copied to another cell, it changes to match the new cell.
+In some situations, you may need to have the formula stay the same and not change, which is known as an absolute cell reference.

-Changing a cell from a relative to an absolute reference can be done by following the below steps.
+Changing a cell from a relative to an absolute reference can be done by following the steps below.

 - Open Microsoft Excel.

-- Highlight the cell containing the formula you wish to have changed into an absolute or relative reference.
+- Highlight the cell containing the formula you want to have changed to an absolute or relative reference.

-- In the formula box as shown below, click the formula box or highlight the formula and press the F4 key to switch between an absolute and relative cell reference.
+- Click the formula box (shown below) or highlight the formula and press the F4 key to switch between an absolute and relative cell reference.

-Tip: You can also highlight only portions of the formula and press F4 to have a partial absolute reference.
+You can also highlight portions of the formula and press F4 to have a partial absolute reference.

-If you wish to write manually or create your own absolute reference, use the "$" symbol in your formula.
+To write manually or create an absolute reference, use the "$" symbol in your formula.
 Below is a basic example demonstrating the difference between a basic relative and absolute reference.